j3k0/ganomede-users/README.md

 ## POST /users/v1/auth/:authToken/confirm-email

-confirm user's email by sending to this endpoint in 2 cases only:
+A confirmation email is sent:

 - on user account creation
 - on email change.

-then the usermeta will be updated by a new key "ConfirmedOn" will contains timestamps for each email confirmed (timestamp will be confirmed time):

-the user token is required.
+The email contains a TOTP access code that can be submitted to this endpoint for validation.

+An user metadata with key `$confirmedemails` contains the confirmation time of each email confirmed, like this:

 ```
-{
-    'alice@test.com': 12334235492,
-    'alice2@test.com': 12343424242
-}
+{"alice@test.com",12334235492,"alice2@test.com":12343424242}
 ```

 ### body (application/json)